 Novice License WV6RAD 1961-1962.
 General License WB6PJC 1965 to 2012.
 Extra License from 2/15/2012 to present.

 I like to operate both CW and SSB on the HF bands.
 I am on 10/15/20/40 meter bands most of the time.
 2011 was my 50th year anniversary as a Ham Radio Operator.
-I have received the following ARRL awards: WAS, DXCC for Mixed, CW, Phone, 10/15/20 meters, and the Diamond DXCC Challenge.
+I have received the following ARRL awards: WAS, DXCC for Mixed, CW, Phone, 10/15/20 meters, Diamond DXCC Challenge and the ARRL W1AW Centenial Challenge award.
 My QTH is 1,050 feet above sea level and I have a clear north easterly shot to Europe.

 I am a former U.S. Navy Communications Technician, U.S. Coast Guard Reserve Radioman and a former member of the U..S.
 Naval Surface Reserve Force, Merchant Marine Training Unit.
 I taught Industrial Arts for the Los Angeles Unified School District from 1972 to 2002.
 Additionally, I sailed as a Civilian Merchant Marine Radio Officer durring my summer vacations off from LAUSD and worked on 38 different merchant ships from 1968 to 1998.
 I gave up all my jobs in 2002 and I am now enjoying my Ham Radio Hobby in retirement.